tildeio/rsvp.js/README.md

 Specifically, it is a tiny implementation of Promises/A+.

-It works in node and the browser.
+It works in node and the browser (IE6+, all the popular evergreen ones).

 ## downloads